nokonoko1203/geoid_height_jp/README.md

 # geoid

-This is a calculating Geoid Height from Japan geoid model.
+This is AWS lambda function of calculating Geoid Height from Japan geoid model.
 Input lat/lng of JGD2011, Then getting geoid Height.

 ## setup